Judgment Day (2000): Preliminary matches

 The event opened with Team ECK (Kurt Angle, Edge, and Christian) facing Too Cool (Scotty 2 Hotty, Grand Master Sexay, and Rikishi).
 Grand Master Sexay performed the Hip Hop Drop on Edge to win the match.

 Next, Eddie Guerrero defended the WWF European Championship against Perry Saturn and Dean Malenko in a Triple Threat match.
 After Chyna hit Saturn with a lead pipe that was hidden in a bouquet of roses, Guererro pinned Malenko with an Oklahoma Roll to retain the title.

 After that, Shane McMahon faced Big Show in a Falls Count Anywhere match.
-After interference from Big Boss Man, Test, Albert, Trish Stratus and Bull Buchanan, Shane pushed an amplifier onto Big Show's leg and hit him with a cinderblock to win the match.
+After interference from Big Boss Man, Test, Albert, Trish Stratus, and Bull Buchanan, Shane pushed an amplifier onto Big Show's leg and hit him with a cinderblock to win the match.

 Later, Chris Benoit defended the WWF Intercontinental Championship against Chris Jericho in a Submission match.
 Jericho passed out to the Crippler Crossface by Benoit, meaning Benoit won the match and retained the title.

 In the fifth match, D-Generation X (Road Dogg and X-Pac) faced The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a Tag Team Tables match.
 X-Pac performed a Super X-Factor through a table on Bubba to win the match.

 Main event

 In the main event, The Rock defended the WWF Championship against Triple H in a 60-minute Iron Man match with Shawn Michaels as the special guest referee.
-Rock performed a Rock bottom on Triple H to make the score 1–0.
-Triple H performed a Pedigree on Rock to make the score 1–1.
-Triple H pinned Rock with a Small Package to make the score 2–1.
-Triple H performed a Piledriver on Rock to make the score 3–1.
-Rock performed a DDT on Triple H to make the score 3–2.
-Triple H was disqualified for attacking Rock with a steel chair, making the score 3–3.
-Triple H immediately pinned Rock using the ropes for leverage to make the score 4–3.
-Rock passed out to a Sleeper Hold by Triple H, causing a TKO and making the score 5–3.
-Triple H was counted out after Rock performed a Pedigree on an announce table to Triple H, making the score 5–4.
-Rock performed a People's Elbow on Triple H to make the score 5–5.
-After Road Dogg and X-Pac interfered, The Undertaker would make his return from injury, debuting his "American Badass" gimmick, and attacked Road Dogg, X-Pac, Shane McMahon and Vince McMahon.
-Undertaker attacked Triple H with a Chokeslam and a Tombstone Piledriver as the time limit expired.
-Rock was disqualified for Undertaker's interference, meaning Triple H won the match 6–5 and the title.
+The Rock performed a Rock Bottom on Triple H to make the score 1–0.
+Triple H performed a Pedigree on The Rock to make the score 1–1.
+Triple H pinned The Rock with a Small Package to make the score 2–1.
+Triple H performed a Piledriver on The Rock to make the score 3–1.
+The Rock performed a DDT on Triple H to make the score 3–2.
+Triple H was disqualified for attacking The Rock with a steel chair, making the score 3–3.
+Triple H immediately pinned The Rock using the ropes for leverage to make the score 4–3.
+The Rock passed out to a Sleeper Hold by Triple H, causing a TKO and making the score 5–3.
+Triple H was counted out after The Rock performed a Pedigree on an announce table to Triple H, making the score 5–4.
+The Rock performed a People's Elbow on Triple H to make the score 5–5.
+After Road Dogg and X-Pac interfered, The Undertaker would make his return from injury, debuting his "American Badass" gimmick, and attacked Road Dogg, X-Pac, Shane McMahon, and Vince McMahon.
+The Undertaker attacked Triple H with a Chokeslam and a Tombstone Piledriver as the time limit expired.
+The Rock was disqualified for The Undertaker's interference, so this means Triple H won the match 6–5 and the title.